irvinecodingclub/irvinecodingclub.github.io/_posts/2022-03-16-scratchathon.md

 excerpt: "Create cool coding projects to compete in the FREE socal scratchathon!"
 ---

-Our first SoCal Scratchathon contest was held on April 10, 2022 from 6-8:30 pm PST.
+The first SoCal Scratchathon contest was held on April 10, 2022 from 6-8:30 pm PST.
 It is a scratch programming contest open for all elementary and middle school students.
 The theme of this hackathon is "weather".

+Our Scratchathon received sponsorship from [Coding Minds](https://codingmindsacademy.com/), an Irvine based coding academy.
+Thank you [Coding Minds](https://codingmindsacademy.com/) for supporting our events.

-The Scratchathon was a huge success!
+Our Scratchathon was a huge success!
 There were 90 K-12 students from Orange County, LA County of Southern California participated.
 We received a total of 86 projects from our participating students.